xueluli/GSFL-Net/README.md

 # GSFL-Net
 The implementation code for GSFL-Net combined with Compact Bilinear Pooling feature extraction.
 The default dataset is CUB-200-2011.
-For other feature extaction model combined with GSFL-Net, please make your changes according the provided code.
+For other feature extaction model combined with GSFL-Net, please make your changes according to the provided code.

 Save your images according to the heirarchical structure as below: